 Upon making a booking, which is payment of at least the booking deposit, students and their parents/guardians are bound by the following terms and conditions*:

-- The fees of our summer programmes are all-inclusive, with a few exceptions on insurance and airport transfers.
-The courses which do not include insurance/airport transfers are indicated individually on relevant course pages.
+- The course fees of our summer programmes are all-inclusive, with a few exceptions on insurance.
+The courses which do not include insurance are indicated individually on respective course webpages.

 - All course fees published on our website are universal worldwide, which means there is no any agent fee nor booking fee involved whatsoever.